 That night we went into the town of Galax to the old Rex theater and enjoyed a live radio show.
 Five dollars for a night of great bluegrass music was a bargain.
 We met some people from South Carolina that have a summer home in Fancy Gap.
 I guess you can get away from the madding crowds in Fancy Gap, and it is located right on the Blue Ridge Parkway so the scenery can’t be beat.
 We picked up some BBQ from the old fashioned soda fountain/BBQ place down the street.

-We are heading toward Nashville to visit with Ruth and Charles, but they aren’t expecting us just yet.
+Leaving the Blue Ridge Parkway and the Crooked Road we headed toward Nashville to visit our friends Ruth and Charles.
 One of our favorite travel resources is our volume of ‘One Thousand Places to See Before you Die’ and I’m happy to say we are making progress thru the pages.
 On page 476 we found the Museum of Appalachia.
 The location was perfect, just outside of Knoxville, there was even a KOA nearby.

 We understand why this museum was included in the book, what an American treasure.
 We were welcomed into a country store with everything you would expect in an old country store.
 We purchased our tickets and proceeded out the door into a beautiful meadow surrounded by a split rail fence.
 The museum encompasses sixty-five acres of lush, pastures, meadows, and farm land with twelve or fifteen buildings.
 The first stop on the self-guided tour was an 1800 era two story plantation house.
 The wood beam above the door was inscribed with the words, ‘The Hall of Fame’.
 We had no idea what to expect inside, but what a pleasant surprise to walk into an entry way lined with black and white photos on the ‘Wall of Fame.’
 This old mansion housed hundreds of items belonging to the members of this Hall of Fame.
 But more than that, it was a personal look at the lives of the people of Appalachia.